danschlz/danschulz.github.io/books.md

 Sledge, _With the Old Breed_.
 Memoir of a mortarman in the Pacific theater of WWII who isn't trying to impress anyone.
 Deeply authentic.

 Sebald, _Austerlitz_.
-Sebald's prose has an eerite quality much like Bolano.
+Sebald's prose has an eerie quality much like Bolano.

 Ferrante, _The Neapolitan Novels_.